DarvidTorres/mydocs/Holberton School/C/memory.md

 * `ptr` is the pointer that stores the memory allocated
 - If space is insufficient, allocation fails and returns a NULL pointer.

+When the amount of memory is not needed anymore, you must return it to the operating system by calling the function `free`.

 Example:
 ```C
 #include <stdio.h> // for printf